SarrahGandhi/milestone-manager-react/backend/README.md

    MONGODB_URI=mongodb://localhost:27017/milestone-manager
    PORT=5000
    NODE_ENV=development

+   # Email Configuration for RSVP Confirmations
+   EMAIL_USER=your-email@gmail.com
+   EMAIL_PASS=your-app-password
    ```

+   **Email Setup Instructions:**

+   - For Gmail: Enable 2-factor authentication and create an App Password
+   - Go to: Google Account Settings > Security > 2-Step Verification > App passwords
+   - Generate a new app password and use it as EMAIL_PASS
+   - Use your Gmail address as EMAIL_USER

 3. **Start MongoDB**
    Make sure MongoDB is running on your local machine or update the MONGODB_URI to point to your MongoDB instance.